fpt and WinFPT Reference Manual - Command-line Commands

 Unit Tests - Record-replay - Capturing and Replaying I/O Transactions and Selected Interfaces

-Sets the length of strings captured by the record/replay mechanism when the length cannot be inferred from context.
+DEFAULT LENGTH OF RECORD REPLAY STRINGS sets the length of strings captured by the record/replay mechanism when the length cannot be inferred from context.

+NUMBER RECORD REPLAY CALLS FROM shortens the build process.
 All record/replay call sites are identified by a unique number.
 This command optionally specifies the starting number for each file.
-This prevents files from changing simply because the record/replay numbers have changed, and therefore shortens the build time.
+This prevents files from changing simply because the record/replay numbers have changed, and therefore prevents unnecessary compilations.

 These commands were used to capture the I/O for a real-time controller of a chemical plant over a six hour run.
 Several hundred key strokes were captured, with interface data from clocks, thermometers, flow meters and colorimeters.
 The data could be replayed into the code to provide a test frame which ran from a single command and in only a few minutes.